TuringLang/Turing.jl/docs/src/using-turing/interface.md

 [Metropolis-Hastings](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) is often the first sampling method that people are exposed to.
 It is a very straightforward algorithm and is accordingly the easiest to implement, so it makes for a good example.
 In this section, you will learn how to use the types and functions listed above to implement the Metropolis-Hastings sampler using the MCMC interface.

+The full code for this implementation can be found [here](https://github.com/cpfiffer/MetropolisHastings/blob/master/mh-implementation.jl).

 ### Imports

 Let's begin by importing the relevant libraries.
 We'll import `Turing.Interface`, which contains the interface framework we'll fill out.
 We also need `Distributions` and `Random`.